-The problem with henchmen is that if you’re writing a hero who is intended to be morally pure, you can’t have them just slaughter the henchmen.
+The problem with killing henchmen is that if you’re writing a hero who is intended to be morally pure, you can’t have them just slaughter human beings.
 I’ll be talking about the different ways of writing henchmen for different styles of story.

 In Austin Powers: International Man Of Mystery, after the death of a henchman, there’s a scene at his home.
 His wife receives a call that her husband has been killed in the line of duty and she has to break it to her son.

 She says the line “Nobody ever thinks about the Henchman’s family.”

 Whilst this is played for laughs, and despite the grim content manages to be truly funny, it highlights the very real problem.
 Killing henchmen without real thought ignores the fact they are human beings.
 Humans have lives outside their work, and a right to life at work, and that is often ignored by the writers.
 It’s an inconvenience that’s swept under the rug to avoid being looked at too closely.